typelevel/cats/docs/src/main/tut/datatypes/validated.md

   }

 }

 ```

 The logic of the validation process is as follows: **check every individual field based on the established rules for each one of them.
-If the validation is successful, then return the field wrapped in a `Right` instance; If not, then return a `ValidationError` with the respective message, wrapped in an `Left` instance**.
+If the validation is successful, then return the field wrapped in a `Right` instance; If not, then return a `DomainValidation` with the respective message, wrapped in a `Left` instance**.

-Our service has a method to validate all the fields and, if the validation succeeds it will create an instance of `RegistrationData`, right?
+Our service has the `validateForm` method for checking all the fields and, if the process succeeds it will create an instance of `RegistrationData`, right?

 Well, yes, but the error reporting part will have the downside of showing only the first error.